Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 The holiday season, while often associated with joy and celebration, can pose unique challenges for many, including those on the journey of eating disorder recovery.
 Navigating social gatherings, festive meals, and the emphasis on indulgence can be triggering for individuals with a history of disordered eating.

-However, it’s crucial to recognize that eating disorder recovery is a highly individualized process, and finding what works best for you may not be the same as what works for another.
+However, it’s crucial to recognize that eating disorder recovery is a highly individualized process, and what works best for you may not be the same as what works for another.

 Tips for Managing Recovery During the Holidays